apache/drill/_docs/tutorials/020-drill-in-10-minutes.md

 * Linux, Mac OS X, and Windows: [Oracle Java SE Development (JDK) Kit 7](http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html) installation
 * Windows only:
-  * A JAVA_HOME environment variable set up that points to  to the JDK installation
+  * A JAVA_HOME environment variable set up that points to the JDK installation
-  * A PATH environment variable that includes a pointer to the JDK installation
+  * A PATH environment variable that includes a pointer to the bin directory of the JDK installation
-  * A third-party utility for unzipping a tar.gz file
+  * A third-party utility for unzipping a .tar.gz file

 ### Java Installation Prerequisite Check

 Run the following command in a terminal (Linux and Mac OS X) or Command Prompt (Windows) to verify that Java 7 is the version in effect:

-    java -version
+`java -version`

 The output looks something like this: